lagotto/plosOpenR/README.md

 Retrieving the metrics for a large set of articles (> 250) can take a long time, and more than 1000 DOIs should probably not retrieved at a time.

+The **almEventSearch** script collects individual events (bookmarks, tweets, etc.) - great for a time series analysis.
+Only CiteULike and Twitter are currently supported through the API.

 ## Visualize the metrics
 Article level metrics are much easier to understand through visualizations.
 The following visualizations are available: